-III JURISDICTIONAL LIMITATIONS, AFFIRMATIVE DEFENCES AND EXEMPTIONS
+III JURISDICTIONAL LIMITATIONS, AFFIRMATIVE DEFENCES AND EXEMPTIONS i Jurisdictional limitations

-By their very nature, international cartels often involve conduct occurring outside Canada but which has an impact in Canada.
+By their very nature, international cartels often involve conduct occurring outside Canada, which has an impact in Canada.
 Since the parties in international cartel cases almost always voluntarily attorn to the jurisdiction of Canada's courts as part of reaching a negotiated resolution with the Bureau or the PPSC, there is very little case law considering the jurisdiction of Canadian courts over foreign cartel participants.

-While very few cases have expressly considered the scope of extraterritorial jurisdiction in respect of cartel offences under the Act, one decision has taken a broad view of the subject-matter jurisdiction of Canadian courts under the (former) conspiracy provision of the Act.
-18 In Vita-Pharm, a motion was brought by the defendants to challenge a class action commenced in relation to the bulk vitamins conspiracy.
+While very few cases have expressly considered the scope of extraterritorial jurisdiction in respect of cartel offences under the Act, one decision has taken a broad view of the subject-matter jurisdiction of Canadian courts under the (former) conspiracy provision of the Act.21 In Vita-Pharm, a motion was brought by the defendants to challenge a class action commenced in relation to the bulk vitamins conspiracy.
 Five foreign defendants argued that the court lacked jurisdiction because the agreements in question were made outside of Canada.
 The court rejected this argument, and held that the conspiracy offence is not expressly limited to agreements entered into within Canada and that a conspiracy that injures Canadians can give rise to liability in Canada even if the conspiracy was entered into abroad.
-This decision is consistent with the enforcement position of the Bureau and the PPSC, which take the view that the conspiracy offence
+This decision is consistent with the enforcement position of the Bureau and the PPSC, which take the view that the conspiracy offence applies regardless of whether the agreement was entered into in Canada so long as its effects are felt or were intended to be felt in Canada.22